rickyelqasem/MZF2WAVGUI/README.md

             If you are planning to use an ArduiTape device use the -c and -b option

+            v1.5 now has batch conversion mode to convert multiple files in one job.
+I've attached a video showing how it works.

 Any issues let me know.